 Support for mortgage interest

 If you receive certain income related benefits, you may be able to get help towards interest payments on your mortgage or home loan.
 This is called Support for Mortgage Interest (SMI).
-More information and how to claim can be found at support for mortgage interest.
+More information and how to claim can be found below

 Mortgage Breathing Space Scheme

 Depending on your circumstances, and if you have equity in your home, the Mortgage Breathing Space Scheme can provide interest free secured loans between £2,000 and £15,000 to help with mortgage arrears and mortgage payments for up to 12 months.
-For more information you can visit Breathing space scheme.
+For more information you can visit the below -

 If you want to get in touch with us you can contact our homelessness and housing advice service by-